DLiNa/dlina.github.io/_posts/2015-07-31-Network-Values-by-Genre.md

 ### Fig. 5: Density (Mean), by Genre and Century

-{% include blog-multiline.html id="6" tsv="lit-genre-figs/lit-genre-fig06-transposed.tsv" label="Genre" tension="0.3" height="65" %}
+{% include blog-multiline.html id="6" tsv="lit-genre-figs/lit-genre-fig06-transposed.tsv" label="Genre" yLabel="Density" tension="0.3" height="65" %}

 So a closer look at the evolution over two centuries shows even more clearly the proximity of comedy and libretto and the persistent distance from the tragedy.
 Let's keep in mind that our corpus only contains texts from 1731 to 1929, therefore, the 18th and the 20th century are only partially covered.
 Nevertheless, we can recognise some particularities at second glance.